bowman2001/perplexdoc/content/doc/enhancing/image/syntax/index.md

 There are two different ways to place an image in Markdown — **stand-alone** or **embedded**.
 The theme styles them differently by default (&rightarrow; [basic syntax](/doc/basic/image)).

-CommonMark can handle only 3 parameters.
+CommonMark can handle only 3 parameters inside the image element.
 To generate a caption and change the layout etc., the theme offers many additional parameters.
-There are three ways to associate them with your usual images:
+And there are three ways to associate them with your usual images:

 1. Page resource parameters

 2. Parameters in a data file

-3. Query string parameters attached to the name in the Markdown image element {.col2}
+3. Query string parameters attached to the image name {.col2}

-And there are diagrams generated from code blocks:
+And there are also diagrams generated from code blocks:

 4. Parameters as additional code block attributes {.ol-continue}